Battery Energy Storage and Linear Generation Help Data Centers Cut Costs and Ease Grid Pressure

 Additional Revenue Through Demand Response

-State-based solar incentive programs can further lower the overall investment, reducing per-kilowatt-hour electricity costs and helping most system owners see a full return on investment typically within five to seven years.
+State-based incentive programs can further reduce the overall investment, lowering per-kilowatt-hour electricity costs and helping most system owners see a full return on investment.

-PowerFlex’s L-gen offering is built around the Mainspring Linear Generator, which converts fuel into electricity through a low-temperature, flameless reaction rather than combustion.
-With only two moving parts riding on a cushion of air, magnet-driven oscillators and copper coils turn linear motion directly into electricity, delivering high efficiency, ultra-low emissions, and exceptional reliability with minimal maintenance.
+PowerFlex’s L-gen offering is built around a partnership with Mainspring Linear Generator, which converts multiple fuel sources into electricity through a low-temperature, flameless reaction rather than combustion.
+With only two moving parts riding on a cushion of air, magnet-driven oscillators and copper coils turn linear motion directly into electricity, delivering high efficiency, ultra-low emissions and exceptional reliability with minimal maintenance.

 Mainspring Linear Generator

-Crucially, linear generators make solar stronger.
-Operating in a load-following mode, they ramp up and down to fill in generation around solar production — “firming” intermittent solar output and offsetting up to 100% of a facility’s load in real time.
+Crucially, linear generators also make storage stronger.
+Operating in a load-following mode, they ramp up and down to fill in generation around battery dispatch and fluctuations in facility energy consumption.
 The result is a cleaner, more resilient energy mix that lowers total cost of ownership, eases pressure on shared infrastructure, and strengthens an operator’s reputation as a responsible neighbor.

 For data center operators, the benefits stack up quickly: